foxcastillo/Data-Structures-Algorithms/README.md

 ## Why you Should Learn Data Structures and Algorithms
 In a technical interview or coding assessment, you'll almost certainly be asked to solve programming problems like reversing a linked list or juggling a binary tree, whether you're considering a career in software development or data science.

+However, it is well understood that as a software developer, you would almost never encounter these issues.
+But it's understandable to be perplexed as to why such questions are raised in interviews and coding tests.
+The following characteristics are shown when solving programming problems:

 ## Basics/Must know:

 #### Big O Notation: